 - a great number of persons or creatures massed together

 Perhaps the thought of calling it a project huddle, cuddle, circle, pod, herd, bustle or any other synonym was seen to be less masculine and therefore considered to be more girlie.

 It’s not a question of what were they thinking, but did they think at all?
 But more importantly why are we holding on to terminology from the 1980s in a 21st century office environment?

 A deeper problem

-Researchers fount that while male dominated fields tended to use more masculine words in job listings, female dominated fields didn't use more feminine words.
-Job ads in female dominated professions tended to be more neutral.
-In simple terms women are put off by the use of male gendered language.
+Researchers found that while male-dominated fields tended to use more masculine words in job listings, female-dominated fields didn’t use more feminine words.
+Job ads in female-dominated professions tended to be more neutral.
+In simple terms, women are put off by the use of male-gendered language.